Goopy3r/SVT/README.md

 ## Overview

-**Network Guard** is a real-time network security monitoring application that continuously scans active network connections to identify and mitigate potential threats.
+**System Visibility & Threats** is a real-time network security monitoring application that continuously scans active network connections to identify and mitigate potential threats.

 It combines multiple detection and analysis techniques, including: